halon-extras/proxytlv/README.md

-# PROXY Protocol v2 TLS Parser
+# PROXY Protocol v2 TLV Parser

-This plugin parses a PROXY protoocol v2 TLV list into readable representation.
-This class is often used to parse the connect hooks ``$arguments["proxytlv"]`` property.
+This plugin parses a PROXY protoocol v2 TLV (type-length-value) list into a readable representation.
+This class is intended to be used to parse the connect hooks ``$arguments["proxytlv"]`` property.

 ## Installation